How To Add A Link Section To WordPress

 Type a search term into the search field and click the Search Links button …

-Filter your links by link category
+Filtering links by link categories

-(Filtering your links by link categories)
+(Filtering links by category)

-You can also search and filter links in the Link Categories page.
+You can also search and filter links in the Link Categories screen.
 Use the ‘Search Link Categories’ button to find link categories, or click on the links in the ‘Links’ column …

 searching and filtering links in the Link Categories page

-This displays a list of all links grouped under a specific link category …
+This displays a list of all links listed for a specific link category …

 Links filtered by link category